Should We Pay Attention to Statements by Various Key Figures?

 - U.S. 10-Year Treasury Yield Rises Again

-The foreign exchange market opened with cross-yen pairs gapping down for the first time in a while.
-The euro/dollar pair also opened with a downward gap, and as of the current Asian session, the gap has not yet been filled, with the pair currently trading around 1.185.
-Oceania currencies are also trading weakly, with the declines in the Australian dollar/yen and New Zealand dollar/yen pairs particularly noticeable among the cross-yen pairs.
+In the foreign exchange market, yen crosses opened with a downward gap for the first time in a while.
+The euro/dollar pair also opened with a downward gap, and as of the Asian session today, the gap has not yet been filled; the pair is currently trading around 1.185.
+Oceania currencies are also trading weakly, with the AUD/JPY and NZD/JPY pairs standing out among the yen crosses for their declines.